Improving Physical Health and Well-Being at Work

 2. Build more activity into your working day.
 If your organization offers benefits such as fitness facilities or subsidized gym membership, that's a great way to start, if you can commit to using them regularly.
 But, even if your office is just a sea of computer screens, there are still things you can do to improve your health and well-being:

 Use the stairs, rather than the elevator.
 Often, the time difference will be minimal.
 But the activity will build up your aerobic capacity, raise your heart rate, and increase your muscle strength.
 Of course, you need to apply your common sense.
-Don't take the stairs if it's going to make you late, or out of breath at an important meeting!
+Don't take the stairs if it's going to make you late, or leave you out of breath at an important meeting!

 - Hold stand-up or even walking meetings.
 This is an effective way to get you and your team out of your seats, and to think about your activity levels.